floooh/vscode-kcide/README.md

 that's not part of the project (such as operating system code)
-- you can inspect memory by hovering over a CPU register in the VSCode `Variables` panel and clicking the 'binary' icon with the tooltip `View Binary Data`, however note that the emulator's integrated debugging UI has a much more powerful memory viewer and editor
+- you can inspect memory by hovering over a CPU register in the VSCode `Variables` panel and clicking the 'binary' icon with the tooltip `View Binary Data`, however note that the emulator's integrated debugging UI has a much more powerful memory viewer and editor than what VSCode can provide through the Debug Adapter Protocol

 ## Starting a new project